Welcome to the Town of Bolton

 - Bolton, as well as all of Lake George, was a major part of the French and Indian War and the Revolutionary War

 - The Town of Bolton was formed in 1799

 For more information on the town and its history check out the Bolton Chamber of Commerce and the Bolton Historical Museum

-Town Offices are open Mon-Fri, 9am-4pm, except holidays (New Years Day, Martin Luther King Day, President Day, Memorial Day, Labor Day, Columbus Day, Veterans Day, Thanksgiving and Christmas)
+Town Offices are open Mon-Fri, 9am-4pm, except holidays (New Years Day, Martin Luther King Day, President Day, Memorial Day, 4th of July, Labor Day, Columbus Day, Veterans Day, Thanksgiving and Christmas)

 Town Supervisor – Ron Conover